 You can always purchase a test kit, which also tells you the hardness level of your water.

-How to wash cloth diapers with hard water?
+How to wash cloth diapers in hard water?

 Finding out the hardness level of your water doesn’t mean you shrug your shoulders and try to live with it.
 Especially when you or your baby suffers from hard water.

-So how to wash cloth diapers with hard water?
+So how to wash cloth diapers in hard water?
 From the cheapest, easiest to the more complex solutions.

 The cheapest solution: do nothing